 Guide

 Email is naturally a graph.
 Every message from Alice to Bob is a directed edge.
 CC adds parallel edges.
 Calendar meetings create hyperedges connecting multiple people.
-Import this data from Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP into Neo4j or NetworkX and query it: shortest introduction paths, bridge connectors, communication clusters, PageRank influence.
+Import this data from any email provider into Neo4j or NetworkX and query it: shortest introduction paths, bridge connectors, communication clusters, PageRank influence.

 Why email is a graph problem

 Graph queries are natural here.
 Shortest path between two contacts tells you who can introduce you.
 Betweenness centrality finds bridge connectors.
 Community detection reveals teams and project groups.
-Try doing any of that with SQL JOINs on a flat contacts table.
+A SQL JOIN on a flat contacts table can’t answer “who is 3 hops from me?” without recursive CTEs that scale poorly beyond 2 levels.

 Graph schema design